Matrouh Governorate

+Matrouh (محافظة مطروح) is a governorate in north-western Egypt.
+It borders Libya, and its capital is Marsa Matrouh.

 Municipal divisions

-The governorate is divided into municipal divisions with a total estimated population as of July 2017 of 429,370.
+The governorate is divided into municipal divisions with a total estimated population as of January 2023 of 538,546.

 Overview

 The interior of the Matrouh Governorate is part of Egypt's Western Desert, including the Siwa Oasis, in antiquity known for its shrine to Amun.
 In the center of the Governorate is the Qattara Depression, descending to 133 metres below sea level.

 Marsa Matrouh is the ancient Παραιτόνιον Paraitónion, Latin Paraetonium.
 It was the westernmost city of the Ptolemaic Kingdom in the Hellenistic period.
 The city of Apis, some 18 km to the west of Paraetonium, marked the boundary to Libycus nome, and the Halfaya Pass (at Sallum) marked the boundary to Marmarica proper.

 Matrouh Governorate contains many historical sites related to World War II.
 The latter include el Alamein, which comprises cemeteries of fallen soldiers from Axis and Allied forces.
-An estimated 16 million mines, planted by the Europeans during the world wars and called "devil's gardens", still hinder development of most of the governorate, and are constantly being removed.
+An estimated 16 million mines, planted by the Europeans during the world wars and called "devil's gardens", still hinder the development of most of the governorate, and are constantly being removed.

-The province has been described as "religiously conservative".